Government and Foundation Grants

 Congratulations!
 Upon Receipt of a new grant

-Faculty who have received a new grant are encouraged to participate in a post-award orientation meeting with the Assistant Comptroller in the Business Office.
+Faculty who have received a new grant are encouraged to participate in a post-award orientation meeting with the Grant Manager in the Business Office.
 This meeting is especially important if this is the Principal Investigator’s (PI) first time managing a grant at Carleton College.
 Post-award orientation provides an opportunity to discuss the grant award, policies and procedures, and to familiarize the new PI with the resources available.
-Please contact Barbara Fowler, Assistant Comptroller, to schedule the post-award orientation meeting.
+Please contact Susan Benson, Grant Manager, to schedule the post-award orientation meeting.